 When it comes to classic color combinations, it doesn’t get any more timeless than black and white.
-But, timeless doesn’t mean stagnant as we can tell from 2018’s trend predictions where black and white is going to be huge.
+But timeless doesn’t mean stagnant.
+From looking at 2021’s trend predictions, we can see that black and white is going to be huge.

 The combination works because it creates ultimate balance.
 Black is strong and dominant and white is peaceful and pure.
 From a tonal point of view, they are polar opposites, but it is this contrast that makes black and white so effective together.

 Individually, they can be overwhelming in large doses, but when placed side-by-side the two colors enhance each other.
-From a visual perspective, black becomes darker and white is highlighted.
-The results are clean, crisp and contemporary.
-Black and white is popular in all areas of design.
-Graphic designers and marketers use it to deliver powerful and clear messages, and it is a staple color combination for clothes.
+From a visual perspective, black becomes darker, and white is highlighted.
+The results are clean, crisp, and contemporary.
+Black and white are popular in all areas of design.
+Graphic designers and marketers use it to deliver powerful and clear messages, and it is a staple part of the fashion industry.

-Black and white often features in interior design when the desired impact is to be modern and crisp.
-Inject primary or neon colors to black and white for a funky finish.
+Black and white often feature in interior design when the desired impact is to be modern and crisp.
+Inject primary or neon colors to black and white to create a modern color palette.